edaemon/useful-scripts/README.md

 * `cloudflare-log-range`: Downloads the Cloudflare logs for a given time range, even if that time range is longer than one hour.
 Requires the Cloudflare zone have the Enterprise Log Share enabled and the [logshare utility](https://github.com/cloudflare/logshare) installed.
 (There is an [open PR](https://github.com/cloudflare/logshare/pull/37) to add this functionality to the utility itself.)
 * `git-revert-merges`: Revert all git merges between two commits.
 Useful for rolling back a large number of merges without altering repository history (as opposed to `git reset`).
 You may need to adjust your `merge.renameLimit`.
 * `multi-ssh`: A basic script to issue a command to multiple hosts via SSH, intended as a quick-and-dirty solution where things like [parallel-ssh](https://github.com/ParallelSSH/parallel-ssh) are not readily available.
+* `print-remote-cert`: Print the SSL/TLS certificate found at the remote address.
+Does not verify the domain/port are reachable.

 ## Installation